Academic Catalog

 An opportunity for art and design students to gain additional proficiency and experience in the professional art or design arenas.

-This course is designed to mentor students in the programs of Studio Art and Illustration/New Pictures through: the process and stages of working toward a Solo Senior Show; writing an artist's statement; the creation of a professional portfolio; and preparation for advanced study and/or vocational trajectory.
+This course is designed to mentor students in the programs of Studio Art and Design through: the process and stages of working toward a Solo Senior Show; writing an artist's statement; the creation of a professional portfolio; and preparation for advanced study and/or vocational trajectory.
+Typically offered: Autumn, Winter, Spring.

 ART 4969 Studio Practice (3 Credits)